timacdonald/json-api/README.md

 To get started, let's create a `UserResource` for our `App\Models\User`.
 We want to return the model's `$user->name`, `$user->website`, and `$user->twitter_handle` attributes in the response.

-First we will create a new API resource that extends `JsonApiResource`.
+First we will create a new API resource that extends `TiMacDonald\JsonApi\JsonApiResource`.

 ```php
 <?php